-The on-going challenge is to ensure that risk continues to be embedded within both organisations and adds value in terms of effective and value for money outcomes.
-Activities such as training, communication and clear risk management support arrangements can help to embed risk.
-The following list summarises the key activities undertaken to ensure risk management continues to be embedded across the councils.
+Activities such as training, communication and clear risk management support arrangements help to embed risk.
+The following summarises key activities undertaken to ensure risk management is embedded across the councils.

-- 1. A quarterly process of risk review covering both the strategic and operational risk registers. - 2.
-Quarterly monitoring reports will be presented to relevant council committees to ensure Councillors have good access to risk information. - Risk management awareness training sessions will be facilitated for Councillors and employees.
+- 1. A quarterly process of risk review covering both the strategic and operational risk registers is presented to relevant council committees to ensure Councillors have good access to risk information - Risk management awareness training sessions will be facilitated for Councillors and employees.
 Members of the committees with specific responsibility for the management of risk will be offered dedicated training events.
-The potential of risk management awareness to be included on induction programmes will be explored. - 4.
-An internal audit of risk management will take place annually. - 5.
-The Joint Management Team takes responsibility for ensuring that management actions highlighted in the risk registers are implemented. - 6.
+The potential of risk management awareness to be included on induction programmes will be explored. - 3.
+An internal audit of risk management will take place annually. - 4.
+The Joint Management Team takes responsibility for ensuring that management actions highlighted in the risk registers are implemented. - 5.
 Support is available to risk owners when assessing new risks.
-The 'bow tie' risk analysis model is available to use as part of the process.

-- 7. A process of annual review is undertaken by the Joint Management Team to ensure the risk register remains up to date and that obsolete risks are removed. - 8.
-Officer working groups as required to embed, review or develop risk practices. - 9.
+The 'bow tie' risk analysis model is available to use as part of the process. - 6.
+A process of annual review is undertaken by the Joint Management Team to ensure the risk register remains up to date and that obsolete risks are removed. - 7.
+Officer working groups as required to embed, review or develop risk practices. - 8.
 The councils will seek to learn from other organisations where appropriate, and to keep up to date with best practice in risk management.